11 tips to protect your feet and legs if you have diabetes

 See a podiatrist regularly to treat foot problems

 Even seemingly harmless calluses can become serious problems if left untreated, Tillett notes.
-When building your diabetes health care team, consider including a podiatrist, a doctor who specializes in foot care, instead of going to the drugstore for an over-the-counter foot product—some products irritate your skin and can actually increase your risk of infection, even as they treat your bunion or callus. feet .
+When building your diabetes health care team, consider including a podiatrist, a doctor who specializes in foot care, instead of going to the drugstore for an over-the-counter foot product—some products irritate the skin and can actually increase the risk of infection, even as they treat a bunion or callus. your feet

 Stabilize and reduce weight on your feet with orthotic shoes